hdShang/arxiv-daily/docs/cs-AI/2025-06-12/papers/250611180v2-beyond-formal-semantics-for-capabilities-and-skills-model-context-pr.md

 ---
 layout: default
-title: Beyond Formal Semantics for Capabilities and Skills: Model Context Protocol in Manufacturing
+title: "Beyond Formal Semantics for Capabilities and Skills: Model Context Protocol in Manufacturing"
 ---

 # Beyond Formal Semantics for Capabilities and Skills: Model Context Protocol in Manufacturing